I want to congratulate you on deciding to give budgeting another shot because it truly is the key to financial freedom.

 - Ditch the cable: I know this can seem extreme, but it’s really gaining some traction lately with these insane cable bills!
-We had Netflix for movies, binge watching and an obnoxious amount of entertainment for the kids.
-We signed up for Hulu+ to watch any of the current network shows and we used our beloved Amazon Prime (get a free 30-day trial!) for additional shows and movies that we didn’t have on Netflix!
-P.S.
-If you’re a student you can get 50% off Amazon Prime Student!
+We had Netflix for movies, binge-watching and an obnoxious amount of entertainment for the kids.
+We signed up for Hulu+ to watch any of the current network shows and we used our beloved Amazon Prime (get a free 30-day trial) for additional shows and movies that we didn’t have on Netflix.
+And students can get 50% off Amazon Prime Student.

 - Stop eating out: We really didn’t eat out much, to begin with, but we still cut back in this department.
-This is one area that many people are surprised with how much they actually spend on food!
+This is one area that many people are surprised by how much they actually spend on food!
 Take a week and track every time you eat out whether that’s fast food at lunch, a real sit-down dinner or just grabbing a pizza on the way home!
-Do some meal prepping ahead of time for dinner and pack your lunches for the week are good ways to avoid the drive-thru!
-Check my meal prep Pinterest board here for some good meal ideas!
-Finding a way to cut costs here can often make a big difference here!
+Do some meal prepping ahead of time for dinner and pack your lunches for the week are good ways to avoid the drive-thru.

 It’s time to hustle, mama!
 There are lots of ways to increase your income temporarily!
 Here are a few ideas to help you get a head start on your emergency fund…

 - Sell your crap: This may be obvious, but it works!
-It can take some time, but clear your calendar for a weekend and sort through all your old crap that is piled up collecting dust and MAKE SOME CASH MONEYYY!
-You can have a garage sale, throw it up on eBay or Craig’s List (note: beware of creeps) or even use the Facebook yard sales sites in your area!
+It can take some time, but clear your calendar for a weekend and sort through all your old crap that is piled up collecting dust, and MAKE SOME CASH MONEY!
+You can have a garage sale, throw it up on eBay or Craig’s List (beware of creeps), or even use the Facebook yard sales sites in your area!
 You can earn a quick couple of hundred bucks if you’re committed to putting in a little time.
 Bonus – you clean out your house at the same time!

-I encourage you to put some of these ideas into practice and work diligently to save up your $1,000 emergency fund!
-So go get to work then come straight back here and tell me how amazing you feel once you have taken this big step towards making your finances your b&#*h 🙂 Don’t forget to check out my new Begin to Budget Bundle to help you get started budgeting today!
+I encourage you to put some of these ideas into practice and work diligently to save up your $1,000 starter emergency fund!
+So go get to work then come straight back here and tell me how amazing you feel once you have taken this big step towards making your finances your b&#*h 🙂